Rea, Missouri

-Rea (pronounced ray /reɪ/) is a city in Andrew County, Missouri, United States.
-The population was 50 at the 2010 census.
+Rea (pronounced ray /reɪ/) is a village in Platte Township, Andrew County, Missouri, United States.
+The population was 46 at the 2020 census.
 It is part of the St. Joseph, MO–KS Metropolitan Statistical Area.

 History

 A post office called Rea has been in operation since 1888.
 The city was named after Judge Joseph Rea, the original owner of the town site.

 The J. F. Roberts Octagonal Barn was listed on the National Register of Historic Places in 1999.